How to Print Sublimation Images: A Beginner’s Guide

 To print your images, you need a sublimation printer.
 There are printers specially made for sublimation and there aren't those that may be converted.

-What Printers to Use?
+What Printers To Use?

 The printhead type generally determines a printer's capability to print sublimation images.
 Printers such as Epson, Roland, and Sawgrass have a piezo printhead.